webclinic017/Automated-Investment-System-2/README.md

 * Running from the command line instructions found here: https://github.com/alpacahq/pylivetrader/blob/master/README.md and additional troubleshooting issues found here: https://github.com/alpacahq/pylivetrader/issues
 * As of 6.17.20, Pylivetrader must be restarted at least once every 24 hours but I found that to be considerably more frequently for this exercise
 * There's currently no clean way to parse out multiple algorithms running concurrently within the Alpaca UI

-## Areas to improve
-    - Potential clunkiness  in pylivetrader.
-Consider translating to blueshift instead.
-    - Limited by Market Data and availability.
-Find workarounds.
-    - Add Machine Learning techniques to finding quantitative relationships
-    - Create a performance analysis notebook to analyze live results
-    - Create automated email reports with performance analysis